-By 1890 a larger building was needed, and a whole block was bought two blocks west of the earlier school.
+By 1890 a larger building was needed, and a whole block was purchased two blocks west of the earlier school.
 A two-story brick structure was built.
-In 1892, the four year secondary course was offered, and in 1896 three students were graduated.
+In 1892 the four year secondary (high school) course was offered, and in 1896 three students were graduated.
 This was located in the second block south of the old tracks (north on Division Street, between Edwards and Elm Streets).

 This picture was supplied by Tina Johnson.

-An addition to the building on the back or west side was constructed in 1905; it extended out on the north and south sides.
-This building lasted for another 20 years when another building was was made available.
+This building lasted for another 20 years when yet another building was was made available.